Jun-jie-Huang/personal-page-academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
 I'm a senior student at Beihang University.
+My research mainly lies in the field of Natural Language Processing and Machine Learning.
+Currently, I'm working with Prof. Zhiyuan Liu at Tsinghua University.
+I also work closely with Prof. Xiaodan Zhu at Queen's University and Mo Yu at IBM.